nextflow-io/training/docs/hands_on/04_implementation.md

     -   and creates as **output** a genome index file
     -   **script**: using samtools create the genome index from the genome file

-    Now when we run the pipeline, we see that the process 1A is submitted:
+    Now when we run the pipeline, we see that the process `prepare_genome_samtools` is submitted:

     ```bash
     nextflow run main.nf -resume